cspwcspw/ESP32_CamToLCD/README.md

 We said earlier that we expect 6000 scanlines per second.
 So we need to handle the scanline in less than 166 microseconds.
-We put timing measurements around the call to this method, ane measured just under 100 microseconds to send out 640 bytes (each pixel is two bytes).
+We put timing measurements around the call to this method, and measured just under 100 microseconds to send out 640 bytes (each pixel is two bytes).

-6000 x 100 microsec is about 600ms.
+6000 calls at about100 microsec each is 600ms.
 So this hotspot method accounts for about 60% of our processor time on the core that we're on.

 ## Summary

-We kept the interrupt routines short, and we don't fall foul of the Watchdog Timer.
-We don't use intermediate buffer memory, we don't do format conversion of the data.
+We kept the interrupt routines short, so we don't fall foul of the Watchdog Timer.
+We don't need intermediate buffer memory, and we don't do format conversion of the data.

 A fun project, I learned plenty, and hope you do too.
 For what we get for about $7, the ESP32 is amazing!